Skip to main content

 Missiles and torpedoes are Hardness 12 (2).

-The ship may still attempt to Evade any projectiles that survive the barrage.
+The defending vessel may still attempt to Evade any projectiles that survive Point Defense fire.

 Power